 Low flows on the Crystal River lead to state action: Spurred by low flows on the Crystal River and new guidelines regarding water waste, the state Division of Water Resources turned down a diverter’s headgate in late July.

-State water board OK’s releases for Ruedi Reservoir releases to help endangered fish: The state water board approved two leases for Ruedi Reservoir water intended to help fish populations in the 15-mile reach of the Colorado River and lower Fryingpan River.
+State water board OK’s releases from Ruedi Reservoir to help endangered fish: The state water board approved two leases for Ruedi Reservoir water intended to help fish populations in the 15-mile reach of the Colorado River and lower Fryingpan River.

 Eagle River water efficiency plan focuses on reducing outdoor residential waste: Water plan sets ambitious goals for reducing waste despite projected increases in the region’s population.